-In a disc brake system, rotors are attached to your vehicle's wheels.
-When the brake pads grip the rotor, they bring both the rotor and wheels to a stop.
-However, the friction causes grooves and cracks to appear over time.
-Resurfacing brings the rotor back to a "like-new" condition, reducing squealing and wobbling.
-Norton Shores Automotive will give your rotors a thorough inspection and recommend your best course of action.
+In a disc brake system, rotors attach to your vehicle's wheels.
+The friction with brake pads over time creates grooves and cracks.
+The process of resurfacing restores rotors to a "like-new" condition, reducing noise and wobbling.
+At Norton Shores Automotive, we inspect your rotors thoroughly and recommend the best course of action.

 What percent of brake pad life is 3mm?When you purchase a new brake pad, it has a standard thickness of around 8 to 12 mm or about a half inch.
 Over time, your car's brake pad will wear away.
 A brake pad at 3 mm or around one tenth of an inch will take around 40,000 miles of driving to completely wear out.
 Don't wait until then to replace your brake pads.
 Once your brake pads reach 3 mm it is recommended that you schedule an appointment to get them replaced soon.

 Why is my dashboard brake light on?If the brake light indicator appears on your dashboard, it's either time for regular brake maintenance or an alert to a potential problem.
 Stop by Norton Shores Automotive and let us help you diagnose this issue quickly.